Donald Trump Admits To Misusing Charity Money, Claims He Is A Victim Of ‘Political Harrassment’`

 Trump went on to say that the New York AG mischaracterized the case against him for political reasons.

-“It has been 4 years of politically motivated harassment,” he wrote, adding that New York Democrats “acknowledge that we gave 100% of the funds to great charities.”
+“It has been 4 years of politically motivated harassment,” he wrote, adding that New York Democrats “acknowledge that we gave 100 perfect of the funds to great charities.”

-Again, this statement contradicts the admission that Trump made in court.
+Again, this statement contradicts the admission Trump made in court.

-Trump concluded the statement saying that he was choosing to make a $2 million donation to various charities, including the United Negro Fund, Army Emergency Relief, Children’s Aid Society, and City Meals on Wheels.
+Trump concluded the statement by saying that he was choosing to make a $2 million donation to various charities, including the United Negro Fund, Army Emergency Relief, Children’s Aid Society, and City Meals on Wheels.

 BREAKING: President Trump has been ordered to pay $2 million by a New York court for misusing his charitable foundation pic.twitter.com/5JgF2q4an6